-Autumn, leading into winter is a prime time for weeds to begin emerging in your lawn.
-With the extra moisture around and with less competition from summer active lawns (as they go into winter dormancy), weeds find the conditions irresistible.
+Autumn, leading into Winter is a prime time for weeds to begin emerging in your lawn.
+With the extra moisture around and with less competition from Summer active lawns (as they go into Winter dormancy), weeds find the conditions irresistible.

 As the weather cools down, weed seeds and bulbs stored in the soil from previous seasons germinate and grow, reminding you once again how persistent they can be!

-I've certainly noticed in the last week there has been a surge in the germination of weeds around my garden and I'm fairly certain this rapid germination will continue for the next few weeks as conditions remain warm.
+I've certainly noticed in the last week that there has been a surge in the germination of weeds around my garden and I'm fairly certain this rapid germination will continue for the next few weeks as conditions remain warm.
 My advice would be to wait for another week or two before you start spraying weeds so that you get as many as possible in the one go.

 Most weeds in a lawn containing couch, buffalo or kikuyu grass are easily controlled by spraying with a selective herbicide.
 The type of herbicide you use will depend on the weed you are targeting.

 For broad leaf weeds, use a product containing MCPA and Bromoxynil such as Amgrow Bin-Die.
 This sort of chemical is selective which means it is especially designed to be sprayed all over the lawn.
-It will target the weeds and will not affect the grass you are spraying.
+It will target the weeds and will not effect the grass you are spraying.
 Generally speaking, broadleaf herbicides take around 10-14 days to kill the weeds.